kj0317/Creating-Pivoting-Lab-In-Docker/README.md

 ### Exploit pivot1 (two paths)

 **Path A — Command Injection:**
-Visit `http://10.10.1.20:5000` in curl.
+Visit `http://10.10.1.20:5000` with curl.
 The NetDiag app has an OS command injection vulnerability in the `/ping` endpoint:

 ```bash
 # Confirm injection works